Pgoel95/Electrical-vehicle-insights/README.md

 - Vehicle Distribution by Model Year

 # Key Observations
 - A growing interest and investment can be seen in sustainable transportation options among residents of Washington State.
 Also, state's commitment can be observed in reducing carbon emissions through increased use of electric vehicles.
-- The average range suggests that while electric vehicles are suitable for daily commuting and short trips, they might face limitations for longer journeys, without access to charging infrastructure.
-This highlights the importance of expanding charging stations and infrastructure to support the growing adoption of electric vehicles.
 - The average price suggests that many of the electric vehicles are likely to be from well-known manufacturers offering advanced features, higher battery capacities and better performance.